iVcente/DanzmannMetaprogrammingUtils/README.md

 A collection of useful type traits and `constexpr` functions for writing templates.
 They help on creating asserts that are validated at compile-time.

 ## Usage Example
+> Make sure you have added the `DanzmannMetaprogrammingUtils` module to your project's `Build.cs` file.
+Also, enable `DanzmannMetaprogrammingUtils` in your `.uproject` file.

 Given the following function below with `T` as a templated parameter.
 Suppose that `T` should either be a raw pointer, `TSoftObjectPtr` or a `TSoftClassPtr` -- and a class derived from `UObject`.
 You can guarantee that the function is being called correctly by creating an assert and calling the respective `constexpr` functions.
 These functions use internally type traits in their implementations.

 ```cpp